Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Introduction

 \subsection{Structure of the paper}

-We begin by developing a spin-phonon model for magnetic interaction tuning via phonon pumping in Sec. \ref{sec:Model}, and comment on experimental feasibility in Sec. \ref{sec:SPpump}, with estimates for experimentally achievable coupling constants and pumped phonon occupancies.
-In Sec. \ref{sec:Results}, we present the results on phonon pumping magnetic interactions for several 2D lattices, associated phonon modes and different spin Hamiltonians.
+We develop a spin-phonon model for magnetic interaction tuning via phonon pumping in Sec. \ref{sec:Model}, and comment on experimental feasibility in Sec. \ref{sec:SPpump}, with estimates for experimentally achievable coupling constants and pumped phonon occupancies.
+In Sec. \ref{sec:Results}, we present several examples of what changes in magnetic interactions are possible, examining pumped 2D lattices with both direct and superexchange mechanisms, as well as Heisenberg, XYZ and Kitaev exchange interactions.
 Finally, we provide conclusions and outlook in Sec. \ref{sec:conclusions}.